Ryzz123/Ryzz123/README.md

-# Hi there 👋 , I'm Bagus!
+# Hi there 👋 , I'm Ryzz!
 Currently working with Robotic Process Automation, but I love learn new thing in programming such as Javascript, Swift, Python.

 ### Tools: